Reviewing an education, health and care plan (EHCP)

 You can read more about person-centred approaches in our article ‘how to include your child’s views in meetings’.

-You can download a flowchart that shows a timeline for how annual reviews happen in South Gloucestershire along with guidance on annual reviews.
-Further infomation around best practise for Annual reviews is available in the Inclusion toolkit section 5.6.
+You can download a flowchart that shows a timeline for how annual reviews happen in South Gloucestershire.
+Further information around best practice for Annual reviews is available in The South Glos Way Inclusion Toolkit (section 5.8)

 Sometimes an annual review meeting will need to focus on the next phase of your child’s educational journey, for example: